Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 In general, probably not, and here is why.

-Like we talked about in the last section, SAR limits that are reported are the maximum possible radiation emitted from the device, however, this level is not what is common with the regular use of the device.
+As we talked about in the last section, SAR limits that are reported are the maximum possible radiation emitted from the device, however, this level is not what is common with the regular use of the device.

 Just because one cell phone has a higher maximum SAR level, doesn't mean that the radiation level of normal use isn't higher or lower than another device with a different maximum SAR level.